Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical examples: Baseline, chain diagnostics, efficiency metrics, and software

-However, this quantity is not well-defined since the two empirical covariance operators are singular for a finite sample size $n_s$.
-During computation on a discretized parameter space, a pool of long MCMC chains is often needed to estimate this quantity.
-Moreover, the MPSRF characterizes Markov chains along a single slice of the parameter space, which is sufficient for monitoring convergence but insufficient for comparing the quality of Markov chains generated by different MCMC methods.
-In this work, we propose to use the 2-Wasserstein distance for Gaussian measures \cite{dowson1982frechet} to compare the distance between the two covariance operators.
+In this work, we propose to use the 2-Wasserstein distance for Gaussian measures \citep{dowson1982frechet} to compare the distance between the two covariance operators.
 We refer to this diagnostic as Wasserstein MPSRF:

-The faster $\widehat{R}_w$ decays as the number of samples within each chain grows, the faster the pool of chains converges to their target distribution (i.e., faster mixing time).
+The faster $\widehat{R}_w$ decays as a function of the chain length, the faster the pool of chains converges to their stationary distribution (i.e., faster mixing time).
+While the Wasserstein MPSRF is uncommon for MCMC convergence diagnostics, we find it useful for comparing the performance of MCMC methods in function spaces; see \cref{app:step_size} for additional discussions on this diagnostic.